tincerti/council_experiment/README.md

 7. heterogeneous_analysis.R
 - Calculates heterogeneous treatment effects by vote history.
+- Note that due to the calculation of a randomization-inference based p value, this script takes approximately 15 minutes to run on a 2022 M2 Macbook Air with 16GB of memory.
 - Creates Figure 4: Complier average causal effects by turnout
 - Calculates results described in the main text on p.
 12.